navid-vafaei/Notary-Public-Office-Application/README.md

 Download files and add then in a new a projects.
 Some files like modules can be seen in other applications, like notepad.

 ## Tasks
+This is the duties of software:
+1- Define and edit new document types
+2- Define visible elements for each documents
+3- Define and view documents, add or remove persones related to each document, calculate prices 4- Convert each document to other formats like doc or pdf 5- Register and print person's signature
+6- define notes and annotated notes for each document 7- Download rules and articles from government website like persons that are forbidden to make a deal, forbiden real estates, ...
+8- Download taxes prices for each car from government's website each year and calculate car's taxes based on these prices 9- Publish a least 9 different reports for notary, customers and government 10- Manage tels, messages, cities, paper types, ...
+11- Change various parameters in tools section: paper sizes, events, POS items, fonts, notary address and tel, ....
+12- Download new prices for customers at the begining of each year 13- Take backups, restore files, ...
+14- Update program, send messages to programmer for troubleshooting,...

 ##Images
+These are some images of the program:
 -----
 Main page:
 <p align="center" width="100%">